Okay, this is my attempt at a 9 fanfiction that is much more like the original movie than my other story Reawakening. And now to the story!

 The moment she said that, I knew she was lying.
 The reason she wanted me to leave was because something was wrong with 9, and she didn't want me to see what.
 How did I know this?
 I just did.
 I also knew that if 7 didn't want me to see it, it would probably be a good idea to cooperate.

 After asking her for directions, I ran off.
-When I finally reached the edge of the forest, not only could I see the town, but I was barely out of breath.
+When I finally reached the edge of the forest, not only could I see the town, but I was barely out of breath, even though I wasn't really breathing.
 I was surprised by my stamina.

 I continued forward for a while and eventually noticed an odd-looking contraption in the distance.
 It looked like a box with a weird horn on it.
 When I was close enough, though, something else caught my attention.